Last Updated: September 27, 2022

 - Freight forwarding

-In a 3PL scenario, our OBD2 scanner manufacturer may hire a freight forwarder to manage moving raw materials from China to the manufacturing location in Long Beach, CA. The forwarder will arrange to have the materials trucked to port in China, then work with a steamship line to have them loaded onto a ship bound for Long Beach.
+In a 3PL scenario, our OBD2 scanner manufacturer (the first party) may hire a freight forwarder (a third party) to manage moving raw materials from China to the manufacturing location in Long Beach, CA. The forwarder will arrange to have the materials trucked to port in China (with the help of a second party), then work with a steamship line (another second party) to have them loaded onto a ship bound for Long Beach.

 As you can see in this scenario, it might be helpful to think of a 3PL provider as one who manages other 2PLs.

-The advantage?
-The manufacturer gets to leverage the 3PL provider‘s expertise.
+When you choose to work with a 3PL, you get to leverage that 3PL provider’s expertise.
 In our example, the 3PL likely has an existing network of relationships that makes moving raw materials from China simple and efficient.
 As a result, the manufacturer can continue to focus on what it does best: Making ODB2 scanners, rather than training an employee to learn logistics in China.

-The disadvantage?
 The manufacturer loses some oversight and control.
 (You may notice a pattern here!)
 Additionally, the manufacturer will pay for the freight forwarder’s services.
 However, that cost is likely well worth it.
-Firstly, the manufacturer will save when it comes to internal resources.
+Firstly, the manufacturer will save by redirecting its internal resources to other activities.
 Additionally, the freight forwarder’s existing relationships may result in shipping costs that are more cost-effective than anything the manufacturer could negotiate on its own.

 4PL is a term originally trademarked by the consulting firm Accenture in 1996.
-Like Kleenex and Xerox, the trademarked term has gone generic.
+Like Kleenex and Xerox, this trademarked term has gone generic.

 Pro Tip: You’ll also hear 4PLs referred to as LLPs (lead logistics providers).